 ” I had sinus surgery in the office twice because of nasal polyps that keep coming back.
 Only injections were done the first time.
 I definitely felt those and had some minor pain during the surgery.
 The second time, I felt nothing since Dr. Sikand used the numbing gel.
 It was much better this go around.” – Marilyn B.

-- The first phase of anesthesia involves using a topical anesthesia mist that is sprayed in the nose.
+- The first phase of the anesthesia involves spraying a topical anesthetic mist in the nose.

-- Next, a specially-developed anesthesia gel is instilled and spread over the nasal tissue.
+- Next, a specially-developed anesthesia gel is spread over the nasal tissue.
 This gel is similar to the topical numbing gel that is used at a dentist’s office.

-- After that, small pledgets (a small wad of absorbent cotton) are placed near the sinus openings.
+- After that, small pledgets (a small wad of absorbent cotton) may be placed near the sinus openings.
 These pledgets have a different type of numbing medicine coating them.

-- Once those are placed, a small amount of local anesthesia is injected.
-This results in numbness of the sinus cavities as well as other structures including the turbinates and nasal septum.
-Because the area is already numb from the anesthetic gel and medication on the pledgets, patients do not feel the injections.
+- Once those are placed, a small amount of local anesthesia will be injected.
+This results in numbness of the sinus cavities.
+Other structures including the turbinates and nasal septum will be numb.
+Patients do not feel the injections because the area is already numb from the anesthetic gel.

-The numbing medications can cause temporary numbness in the mouth including the roof of the mouth and teeth.
-It can also cause a sensation that something is stuck in your throat when swallowing.
+The anesthetics can cause temporary numbness in the mouth including the roof of the mouth and teeth.
+A sensation that something stuck in your throat when swallowing can occur.
 These sensations typically last about 1-3 hours.
-We recommend eating popsicles or let ice chips melt in the mouth to help soothe the throat until normal swallowing returns.
-Food and beverages should be avoided until this goes away.
+Eating popsicles or sucking on ice chips to melt in the mouth can help soothe the throat until normal swallowing returns.
+Avoid food and beverages until this feeling goes away.